Seamless Integration of Analysis and Design: Automatic CAD Reconstruction of Post-Analysis Geometries: Discussion and outlook

 However, the significant difference to all state-of-the-art methods is that we achieve the reconstruction using a single operator, which we can apply to \textit{all} entities in the \textit{initial} CAD data.
-From the ability to deform all splines contained in the original CAD file follows that composition-based CAD reconstruction is without modification able to reconstruct complete CAD models even from post-analysis results obtained from defeatured geometries.
-The successful recovery of CAD data from point cloud data thus seamlessly integrates CAD and CAE/CAM, which mitigates the prevailing limit through data exchange.
-The novel approach of reusing the existing CAD representation, however, not only tightens the connection between CAD and CAE but, beyond that, turns out to allow reconstruction of defeatured geometries -- an application outside the practical realm of all existing spline fitting methods.
-We claim this motivates further research towards locally enhanced composition methods, e.g., hierarchical application and improved degree-reduction techniques.
+From the ability to deform all splines contained in the original CAD file follows that composition-based CAD reconstruction is without modification able to reconstruct entire CAD models even from post-analysis results obtained from defeatured geometries (cf. Fig. \ref{fig:fitByComposition}).

+The novel approach of reusing the existing CAD representation, however, not only tightens the connection between CAD and CAE but, beyond that, turns out to allow the reconstruction of defeatured geometries -- an application outside the practical realm of all existing spline fitting methods.
+We claim that this unique feature motivates further research towards locally enhanced composition methods, e.g., hierarchical application and improved degree-reduction techniques.